xenono/react-blog/README.md

 I used React Router,React Image, React Player, gulp to create animations and Express to create Rest API.
 Unit tests are written using JEST and react-testing-library.

+Login an password to admin panel.
+login: admin
+password: adminpassword

 Liver version can be find on https://xenono-react-blog.herokuapp.com/